-In January 2009, Ty introduced two new characters to its line of 12″ stuffed dolls, Ty Girlz: Sweet Sasha and Marvelous Malia.
-These dolls were immediately linked with United States President Obama’s daughters, with whom they shared their names.
-This sparked controversy with First Lady Michelle Obama, who said permission was neither asked nor granted for her daughter’s likenesses to be used.
+In January 2009, Ty introduced two new characters to its Ty Girlz line of 12″ plush dolls: Sweet Sasha and Marvelous Malia.
+These dolls were immediately compared to then President of the United States Barack Obama’s daughters, with whom they shared their names.
+This sparked controversy with the First Lady, Michelle Obama, whose spokeswoman said permission was neither asked nor granted for the Obama daughters’ likenesses to be used.
 Though Ty claimed the dolls were not created to be a physical likeness of the girls, the toys were retired a month later and renamed Sweet Sydney and Marvelous Mariah.
-The Sasha and Malia dolls that had been sold prior to their retirement were sold on eBay for $3,000 in 2009, but now Sweet Sasha can be purchased for a measly $999.
+The Sasha and Malia dolls that had been sold prior to their retirement quickly spiked in value on eBay, but today the pair can be purchased for a few hundred dollars.

 This adorable octopus was released on June 25, 1994.
-Because this beanie was retired less than 3 months after its release and has the first generation hang tag, it is currently listed on eBay for $1,200.
-A grey Inky with a mouth was released immediately after the first toy retired, and in 1995 a pink Inky with a mouth was sold.
+Because this beanie was retired less than 3 months after its release and has the first generation hang tag.
+A grey Inky with a mouth was released immediately after the first toy was retired, and in 1995 a pink Inky with a mouth was sold.
 However, neither of the later releases of the toy hold as much value as the original.
 The first release recently sold for $150 on eBay.

 Royal Blue Peanut the Elephant has been credited as the Beanie Baby that began the collecting frenzy.
 Peanut was first released in June of 1995, before anyone really cared about the toys.
 Chicago stores were buying only six Beanie Babies at a time, if they were buying them at all.
 Ty Warner was persistent, though, and decided to rerelease Peanut four months later, this time with baby blue fur.
 Only a couple thousand Peanuts were produced in royal blue before the beanie craze took over.
 When Peggy Gallagher wrote about the original Peanut’s rarity in her 1996 article, he became the first heavily sought after Beanie Baby.
 After 20 years and many counterfeit versions of the elephant, Peanut has fallen down the list in value, going anywhere from $1,000 to $2,000 online.

-Released in January 1999, this magenta bear paved the way for the upcoming millennium.
+Released in January 1999, this magenta bear celebrated the upcoming new millennium.
 This toy gains its value from spelling mistakes found on the swing tag, the tush tag, or both.
-Millennium can be found spelled with one 'n' – Millennium, and with Gosport, Hampshire, U.K. spelled as 'Gasport'.
-Different combinations of these mistakes make for a variety of Millennium beanies, the most expensive listed at $5,000.
+"Millennium" can be found spelled with one 'n' – Millennium, and with Gosport, Hampshire, U.K. spelled as 'Gasport'.
+Different combinations of these seemingly insignificant errors make for a variety of "Millennium" bears worth far more than you'd probably expect.

 5. Chef Robuchon

-Claude the tie-dyed crab was produced on May 11, 1997.
-This cute and colorful crustacean is selling for up to $10,000 online due to errors on the tags, though the seller claims he is worth $100,000.
-An ® above the ™ on its tush tag, and a space before an exclamation point on the swing tag are what make this beanie unique.
+"Claude" the tie-dyed crab was released on May 11, 1997.
+This cute and colorful crustacean is selling for shockingly high prices online due to unusual errors on its tags and other variations.
+An ® above the ™ on its tush tag, and a space before an exclamation point on the swing tag, are often what make this beanie unique.
 There are also variations related to the capitalization of "Claude" on the tag.

 Unlike the basic earth tones seen on Claude, this tie-dyed beanie has noticeable differences in the coloring from bear to bear, making each one unique.
-If that were not enough, there are nearly 50 confirmed variations in this Beanie Baby’s tags, country of origin, and pellet type.
-This special beanie can be yours for $30,000.
+If that were not enough, there are nearly 50 confirmed variations in this Beanie Baby’s hang tags, country of origin, and pellet type!

 Political beanies Lefty the Donkey and Righty the Elephant were originally released in 1996, with new designs produced in 2000, 2003, and 2008.
-None of these toys were particularly valuable until two Leftys from 2000 were signed by former First Lady of the United States – and current Democratic candidate – Hillary Rodham Clinton.
+None of these toys were particularly valuable until two Lefty donkeys from 2000 were signed by former First Lady of the United States – and the 2016 Democratic candidate for President – Hillary Rodham Clinton.
 An avionics technician met Clinton in 2006 and asked her to sign the two beanies for his young daughters.
-Both donkeys are now listed on eBay for $50,000.
+Both donkeys are now listed on eBay for $10,000.